 I am totally devastated and my gut feels like it’s inside out tied in a knot.
 The pain simply won’t go away.
 I am grieving and who knows how long that will be.
 Maybe, the rest of my life, I don’t know.
 I think some things just like this you never quite get over.
 I loved my Bubba more than anything in life.
 And, now he’s gone…

-I find we are eating out at Taco BellⓇ lately, and now I am having a few drinks to help me cope.
+I find we are eating out at a certain fast food establishment lately, and now I am having a few drinks to help me cope.
 The experience devastated me.
 I was with the euthanasia doctor and his assistant in our own house through the whole thing from start to finish.
 I couldn’t live with myself hadn’t I been with my faithful companion, my best devoted friend.
 My heart is totally broken and my world has turned dark.

 The last thing on my mind is my health and diet, at least for now.
 But, my point here is that no one is perfect.
 And, we slip for a variety of reasons.
 So, all one can do is get back on tract as soon as he is able to.
 During times of crisis, food and drink can help sooth the pain, but it really doesn’t.
 Not really.
 Maybe, only temporary.

 ‘He was my everything.
 He ate with me, slept with me, was with me all day and was there as my buddy to even watch TV.
 I was fortunate he lived fifteen years.
 I guess in dog years that made him about 105 years old.
 He made centenarian status, likely because I made his food from scratch and stopped feeding him the commercial food with all the animal byproducts and other bad ingredients.
 But, my house feels empty, I feel empty, his passing has changed me as a person forever.
 I am no longer the same man I was’ ~ your author